 Health and Wellbeing is a key aspect of healthy living.
 Students should consider making decisions that support healthier lifestyles.
 The Wellbeing Centre is a place to contact if your daughter has any queries regarding her own health and wellbeing.
-'Wellbeing' is open every day from 8am until 4pm, including every break and lunchtime for students' medical or health needs, as well as general first aid.
+'Wellbeing' is open every day from 8am until 4pm, including every break and lunchtime; for students' medical or health needs as well as general first aid.

-Students should not ask to leave a lesson to go to Wellbeing unless it is an emergency; they should wait until break or lunch time as it is vital that students are in lessons to ensure optimum learning.
+Students should not ask to leave a lesson to go to "Wellbeing" unless it is an emergency; they should wait until break or lunch time as it is vital that students are in lessons to ensure optimum learning.

-We do ask that students do not leave lessons during the first and last 10 minutes unless they have a medical pass or toilet pass, to ensure that all students arrive and leave lessons safely.
+In situations where students do need "Wellbeing" during lesson time, we do ask that students do not leave lessons during the first and last 10 minutes unless they have a medical pass or toilet pass, to ensure that all students arrive and leave lessons safely.

-Students should come to school with a full bottle of water and top it up throughout the day from the many water fountains in school.
+Students should come to school with a full bottle of water and top it up throughout the day from the many water fountains around the school.
 Students will not be allowed to come to 'Wellbeing' for a drink of water during lesson time.
 Students should try to drink up to 2 litres of water per day.